qlik-download/fort-installer/README.md

 qliksense uninstall
 ```

-it will remove the fort deploument from kubernetes cluster (k3d), So next time doing `qliksense install` will be faster as all the docker images are already present in cluster
+it will remove the fort deploument from kubernetes(k3d) cluster, So next time doing `qliksense install` will be faster as all the docker images are already present in cluster

-### To remove cluste
+### To remove cluster

 ```shell
 qliksense delete